 c.
 Liability: One issue facing member-managers and managers who control the day-to-day operations of an LLC is whether they may be held liable for the penalties assessed against the LLC, due to its statutory non-compliance.
 It may be reasonable to assume they can be, if the statute so provides, or under common law theories such as the responsible officer doctrine.

 Another possible source of liability is the operating agreement.
 The members may set forth, in the operating agreement, each managing member or manager’s responsibility for compliance-related activities.
 For example, a certain member may be named as being responsible for the filing of all Annual Reports with the state filing departments.
 The operating agreement can also specify the penalties imposed upon the member if the responsibility is not met.

 Corporations and LLCs must comply with a variety of state statutes and rules, and with their own internal governing documents.
-These statutes, rules, and documents require the filing of reports, the maintenance of registered agents, and various other actions that the corporation or LLC must take.
+These statutes, rules, and documents require the filing of reports, the registered-agent-services-solutions, and various other actions that the corporation or LLC must take.
 Compliance with these statutes depends in large part upon the individuals governing those entities.
 And these individuals can ensure that the entities they serve are fully compliant corporate or LLC citizens.